Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Topic Modeling Results

 \section{Topic Modeling Results}

-In this section, we demonstrate the results of the topic modeling algorithm on the \textsc{Pyquen} data.
-Since previous work~\cite{metodiev-topic-of-jets} has demonstrated that constituent multiplicity approximately satisfies quark-gluon mutual irreducibility, we use this observable as input into the topic modeling machinery.
-The input distributions and the resulting topics for both the proton-proton and heavy-ion data are shown in Fig. \ref{fig:inputs}.
-We note that we perform the analysis independently for simulated proton-proton and heavy-ion jets, meaning that the extracted topics are fully independent.
+In this section, we show the results of the topic modeling algorithm on the \textsc{Pyquen} data.
+Since previous work~\cite{metodiev-topic-of-jets} has demonstrated that constituent multiplicity approximately satisfies quark-gluon mutual irreducibility, we use this observable as input to the topic modeling.
+The input distributions and the resulting topics for both the proton-proton and heavy-ion data are shown in Fig.~\ref{fig:inputs}.
+We also show the MC truth-labeled quark and gluon distributions from $\gamma$+jet and dijet samples.
+The topic analysis is performed separately for simulated proton-proton and heavy-ion jets, meaning that the topics extracted from the two systems are fully independent.

-In general, the extracted topics correspond fairly well to the MC truth distributions, with topic 1 being quark-like and topic 2 being gluon-like.
-However, the topic-truth matching is slightly better for proton-proton than for heavy-ion.
-There is a disparity between topic 1 and the quark-like truth which is exacerbated in the heavy-ion sample.
-This was also observed in Ref.~\cite{brewer} and could indicate violations of sample-independence in the heavy-ion environment (for example, if jets in the two samples suffer slightly different modification) or reduced mutual irreducibility of MC quark and gluon constituent multiplicity distributions due to medium effects.
-It is worth noting that previous work~\cite{brewer} has demonstrated similar success in extracting the topics using \texttt{DEMIX} in both pp and PbPb samples, but using a different model (\textsc{Jewel}).
-Thus, it is non-trivial that we have corroborated such findings by reproducing similar results in \textsc{Pyquen}.

-Naively, it may be surprising that the one topic may align well with a truth, while the other has significant differences.
-One might expect that the performances of the topic 1 and topic 2 somehow ``offset'' on another, such that a deviation from the truth in one topic might affect the other to the same extent.
-Contrary to this belief, it is not a given that the two topics correspond to either quark or gluon jet distributions, as it is not proven from first principle that quark and gluon distributions are mutually irreducible, meaning it is possible that one extracted distribution matches a ``truth'' base distribution more than the other.
-In addition, the extracted topics depend solely on $\kappa_{AB}$ (topic 1) or solely on $\kappa_{BA}$ (topic 2), which are sampled from opposite tails of the input distributions.
-Therefore, the $\kappa$ values are effectively ``independent'', and by extension, the extracted topics as well.